crest

 This bibliography is based, with their permission and the permission of the publishers, Associated Medical Services, on the Annotated bibliography of Canadian medical periodicals, 1826-1975 by Charles Roland and Paul Potter.The original book, published in 1979, has been extensively revised, expanded and updated and information on titles on nursing, dentistry, pharmacy, chiropractic and other health disciplines has been added.

-Bibliography of histories of Canadian hospitals and schools of nursing
+Bibliography of histories of Canadian hospitals and schools of nursing: 1751-2024

-This bibliography, a work-in-progress, attempts to list all separately published histories of Canadian hospitals, schools of nursing and faculties of medicine.
+This bibliography, attempts to list all separately published histories of Canadian hospitals, schools of nursing and faculties of medicine published between 1751 and 2024.

 McGill Medical Graduates 1833-1877 and their theses

-Between 1833 and 1877 all McGill University medical graduates were required to write a graduation thesis.
-Almost all no longer exist but a list of them and the "home town" of the graduates has been compiled.
+Between 1833 and 1877 all McGill University medical graduates were required to write a thesis before graduating.
+Though a few were published separately, almost all of them no longer exist but a list of their titles and the "home town" of the graduates has been compiled.

 A separate listing on McGill's honorary and ad eundem medical graduates from 1843-1906 is available as an article in the Osler Library Newsletter.

-There are various lists and files of early medical registrations in Ontario and Quebec - none seem to be complete and most are hard to search as the alphabetization and the spelling of names is 'idiosyncratic'.
-This Excel file, which is in A-Z order, attempts to list all medical registrants in one sequence.
+There are various lists and files of early medical registrations in Canada East / Lower Canada and Canada West / Upper Canada (what are now called Ontario and Québec).
+None of the various lists appear to be complete and most are hard to search as the alphabetization and the spelling of names is 'idiosyncratic'.
+This Excel / pdf file, which is in A-Z order, attempts to list all medical registrants in one alphabetic sequence.

 ><((((º> ><((((*> ><((((-> ><((((º>

-This is a reproduction (pdf files) of the editorial content of the printed Bibliotheca Osleriana and contains a list of Bibliotheca items that are not, yet, listed in McGill University's online catalogue.
+This is a reproduction (pdf files) of the editorial content of the printed Bibliotheca Osleriana and contains a list of Bibliotheca items that are not, yet (as of 2019), listed in McGill University's online catalogue.
 It does not reproduce the actual catalogue entries for the approximately 8000 items in the Bibliotheca.
-With the exception of the few items noted, these are all in the McGill University Library's online catalogue.
+With the exception of the few items noted, these are all in the McGill University Library's online catalogue which is accessble via OCLC's WorldCat.
 McGill-Queen's University Press has issued the full Bibliotheca Osleriana as an e-book which is freely available.

 Canadians who graduated in medicine from Edinburgh University 1809-1840

-This is a work-in-progress, comments very welcome.
+This is a work-in-progress, comments very welcome as additional details of "Canadians" are unearthed.
 The work, as of May 2013, was published in the Osler Library Newsletter # 118 .
 An addendum to this printed list appeared in the Osler Library Newsletter #120, Spring 2014; additional updates will appear only on this website.

 Canadians who graduated in medicine from Edinburgh University 1841-1868

 This is a work-in-progress that brings the earlier listing up to 1868.
-Publication is not anticipated but corrections, additions and comments are very welcome.
+Publication is not anticipated but corrections, additions and comments are very welcome and will be added to the online version.

 Margaret Ridley Charlton - pioneer medical librarian